-A. Statements / Returns required to be submitted by PDs to IDMD
+Statements / Returns required to be submitted by PDs to IDMD

 Sr. No. Return/Report Periodicity Last date for submission Reference under which required 1.
-PDR-I Fortnightly Next working day of the reporting fortnight 2.
-PDR-II Monthly 10th of the following month 3.
-PDR-III Quarterly 15 of the month following the reporting quarter 4.
-PDR IV Quarterly 15 th of the month of the month following the reporting quarter PD Guidelines 5.
-Return on FRAs / IRS Monthly 10th of the following month 6.
-Annual Report & Annual Audited A/cs Annual As soon as annual accounts audited and finalised 7.
-Auditor's Certificate on Net Owned Funds Yearly 30th June 8.
-Details of dividend declared during the accounting year Yearly Within a fortnight from the payment of dividend
+PDR-I Fortnightly Next working day of the reporting fortnight.
+2. PDR-II Monthly 10th of the following month.
+3. PDR-III Quarterly 15 th of the month following the reporting quarter.
+4. PDR IV Quarterly 15 th of the month following the reporting quarter.
+PD Guidelines 5.
+Return on FRAs / IRS Monthly 10th of the following month.
+FD Guidelines 6.
+Annual Report & Annual Audited A/cs Annual As soon as annual accounts are audited and finalized.
+7. Auditor's Certificate on Net Owned Funds Yearly 30th June.
+8. Details of dividend declared during the accounting year Yearly Within a fortnight from the payment of dividend.

-\ = Indicates that these returns should be submitted in electronic form as an excel file attachment through e-mail.
+\Return should be submitted in electronic form as an excel file attachment through e-mail.